REU-SOS/DataCollection/README_Chris.md

 * `//a[@data-href]` Select all links that have an attribute "data-href".
 * `//h2[.='Search Results']` Select all h2 elements with value = "Search Results".
 * `//h2/following-sibling::div"` Select the sibiling div after a h2 element.

-### Using Selenium

-Now that we know how to select elements.
-Lets automate the process of interacting and clicking through a webpage.

-We will use Selenium to locate several properties from the following site: http://checkbox.io/studies.html

-We will walk through one example, and you will do the rest on your own:

-* 1. The participant count of "Frustration of Software Developers" is 55
-* 2. The total number of studies closed is 5.
-* 3. If a status of a study is open, you can click on a "Participate" button.
-* 4. You can enter text into this study (don't *actually* submit, or you can't run test again!): http://checkbox.io/studies/?id=569e667f12101f8a12000001

 ### Other Scraping Utilities